 Due to its quiet nature, the Exotic makes a great pet for families or retirees who want the look and personality of the Persian with an easy to care for coat.

-The Exotic Shorthair is a relative newcomer to the cat fancy originating in the United States in the 1960’s.
-It is basically a shorthaired Persian.
+The Exotic Shorthair is a relative newcomer to the cat fancy originating in the United States in the 1960s.
 The breed is the result of crossing American Shorthairs with Persian cats.
 Later other breeds were used as outcrosses including Burmese and Abyssinians.
 The only allowable outcross for the Exotic Shorthair now is the Persian.
 Due to the fact that they are outcrossed to Persians, most litters will contain both short haired and long haired kittens.